Beyond Understanding: Evaluating the Pragmatic Gap in LLMs' Cultural Processing of Figurative Language: Abstract

 \section{Abstract}

 We present a comprehensive evaluation of the ability of large language models (LLMs) to process culturally grounded language, specifically to understand and pragmatically use figurative expressions that encode local knowledge and cultural nuance.
-Using figurative language as a proxy for cultural nuance and local knowledge, we design evaluation tasks for contextual understanding, pragmatic use, and connotation interpretation in Arabic and English.
+Using figurative language as a proxy for cultural competence and local knowledge, we design evaluation tasks for contextual understanding, pragmatic use, and interpretation of connotations in Arabic and English.
 We evaluate 22 open- and closed-source LLMs on Egyptian Arabic idioms, multidialectal Arabic proverbs, and English proverbs.
-Our results show a consistent hierarchy: the average accuracy for Arabic proverbs is 4.29\% lower than for English proverbs, and performance for Egyptian idioms is 10.28\% lower than for Arabic proverbs.
-For the pragmatic use task, accuracy drops by 14.07\% relative to understanding, though providing contextual idiomatic sentences improves accuracy by 10.66\%.
+Our results show a consistent hierarchy: the average accuracy for Arabic proverbs is 4.29\% lower than for English proverbs, and the performance for Egyptian idioms is 10.28\% lower than for Arabic proverbs.
+For the pragmatic use task, the accuracy decreases by 14.07\% relative to understanding, although providing contextual idiomatic sentences improves the accuracy by 10.66\%.
 Models also struggle with connotative meaning, reaching at most 85.58\% agreement with human annotators on idioms with 100\% inter-annotator agreement.
 These findings demonstrate that figurative language serves as an effective diagnostic for cultural reasoning: while LLMs can often interpret figurative meaning, they face challenges in using it appropriately.
-To support future research, we release \textit{Kinayat}, the first dataset of Egyptian Arabic idioms designed for both figurative understanding and pragmatic use evaluation.
+To support future research, we release \textit{Kinayat},\footnote{\url{https://huggingface.co/datasets/menaattia/Kinayat}} the first dataset of Egyptian Arabic idioms designed for both figurative understanding and pragmatic use evaluation.